 I was also hugely impressed by Valentijn and his team, who clearly knew a great deal about husky sledding and helping people to get the most from their experience.
 If you’re up in Finnish Lapland, don’t miss it!

-Looking for more ideas for your trip to Finland in Winter?
-Check out this post Jess wrote, that details the top 15 Winter Activities in Finland you have to try!
+- To start with check out this post Jess wrote, that details the top Winter Activities in Finland you have to try!